close-up of a white computer keyboard with three blue keys depicting icons for wheelschair, hearing, and white cane

 Improving Access for Everyone

-It's National AccessABILITY Week.
-From May 28 to June 3, we raise awareness about accessibility issues, celebrate the contributions and leadership of people with disabilities, and encourage more people to make accessibility a priority.
+National AccessABILITY Week, May 27 to June 1, is an opportunity for everyone to learn more about accessibility issues, celebrate the contributions and leadership of people with disabilities, and encourage more people to make accessibility a priority.

 Burlington Public Library belongs to everyone in the community, and how we serve Burlington's diverse communities is vitally important to us.
 We always aim to keep improving our services, programs, resources, and spaces to support accessibility so more community members can use and benefit from them.